JoshuaSinglaANU/RTCP/README.md

 - ExpressJS as the back-end that handles client requests
 - Sequelize as an ORM to make working with the SQL database easier
 - Sqlite as the DBMS
+- Was a learning curve to have understand/integrate all the frameworks